-The tier structure below shall apply to any eligible production that meets the budget criteria based on production costs.
+The newly defined tier structure below shall apply to any eligible production that meets the budget criteria based on production costs.
 "Production costs" means all production costs inside and outside of Canada, "above" and "below the line", "pre-production", "production" and "post-production".
 The costs of the premium for a completion bond and the contingency fund (not to exceed 10% of the budget) shall be excluded from the production costs.
 Amounts below are stated in Canadian denominations.
 Exchange rate conversion will apply for proper calculation.
-Rates are in effect from April 1, 2024 - March 31, 2025.
+Rates are in effect from April 1, 2025 - March 31, 2026.
+Established Series with at least one completed production season prior to January 1, 2025 may be eligible to negotiate flexibility regarding the application of the new Tier structure.
+A buffer of +/- \$100K between Tiers may be considered but only if a certified budget top sheet is provided.